graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 #### Experiment 4: Comparative analysis of additional methods for image privacy classification

-This experiment reproduces the results presented in Table 9 of the article (Appendix B.3).
+This experiment reproduces the results presented in Table 7 of the article (Appendix C).
 We provide a bash script that download the already trained models listed in the table and runs these models on the testing sets of both PrivacyAlert and IPD datasets.
 The predictions of each model are saved into ``results/<dataset>/<model-name>.csv``.
 Classification performance are also computed and saved into ``results/<dataset>/res_experiment4.csv``.
-The latter file allows to verify the results of the experiment as reported in Table 9, except the two rows whose results are taken from Zhao et al.'s evaluation on PrivacyAlert [2].
+The latter file allows to verify the results of the experiment as reported in Table 7, except the two rows whose results are taken from Zhao et al.'s evaluation on PrivacyAlert [2].

 Running this script takes approximately 15 minutes.
 The predictions and classification performance .csv files occupy less than 1 MB.
 The largest model, stored in the ``/trained_models/`` folder after unzipping, occupies 200 MB.
 Each model is unzipped from its corresponding archive into the directory ``trained_models/<dataset_name>/2-class/<model_name>``.
 This directory is removed after running each model.